Monthly Archives: October 2009

 Dutch Scholar in New York Studying Communication Between Police and Communities

-By Kieran K. Meadows A Dutch communications scholar is conducting research on the way the city’s police department and its critics get their messages out in the public sphere.
-Based on the work she’s done so far, she believes that … Continue reading
+A Dutch communications scholar is conducting research on the way the city’s police department and its critics get their messages out in the public sphere.
+Based on the work she’s done so far, she believes that the two groups both feel victimized by the other, and what they say in public sometimes exacerbates the problem.

-Leave a Comment
+Leave a comment

 Filed under Criminal Justice, Media/Journalism, NYC, Politics, Race